johandahlberg/polymerase/README.md

 - Harmonize the interfaces for all codecs to use `Package` as input/output.
 - Look into implementing DNA Fountain strategy from Erlich and Zielinski (2017), including combining, RS-encoding and, filtering created reads for e.g. homopolymers.
 Right now this is missing read filtering.
-- Write integration tests for the CLI classes.
+- Write integration tests for all the CLI classes.
+- Make the different encoders/decoders configurable via the CLI.

 # An incomplete list of relevant references data storage in DNA